-In Science, students are encouraged to exhibit an understanding of key scientific concepts and principles and develop their capacity for scientific thinking and processing.
-The Elementary School program includes studies in scientific inquiry, physical, earth, and space sciences.
+In Science, students are encouraged to exhibit an understanding of key scientific concepts and to develop their capacity for scientific thinking and processing.
+The Elementary School program uses the NGSS Standards to plan instruction and includes studies in scientific inquiry, physical science, earth science, and space science.
+Scientific concepts are integrated in literacy units of study with stand-alone science time built into the schedule for STEM activities or extended scientific-focused studies.

 In Social Studies, students are prepared to become responsible and participating citizens in a global society.
-The Social Studies curriculum focuses four key strands: History, Economics, Geography, and Civics
+The Social Studies curriculum focuses four key strands: History, Economics, Geography, and Civics.
+Social Studies concepts are also integrated into the literacy units of study with additional time built into the schedule for direct instruction of Social Studies (C3) standards.